 (Graphics depict interim)

-How Are We Evaluating Alternatives?
+How Did We Evaluate the Alternatives?

 The two build alternatives were compared with the no-build alternative using a set of evaluation criteria to understand environmental impacts, costs and engineering considerations.
 Also, each alternative was evaluated to ensure that it aligned with the study’s Purpose & Need developed at the beginning of the study.